tomaszjurek/SitOnOurChair-Website/README.md

 # SitOnOurChair-Website
 My first project built during bootcamp.It is based on PSD file.
-It's a small website where You can buy chairs.
-There is also small calculator,where you can choose type of chair or cloth, and the contact form.
+It's a website where You can buy chairs.
+There is also calculator,where you can choose type of chair or cloth, and the contact form.

 ## Getting Started
 The only thing You need is browser.